pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/SecurityInTypo3/AdditionalSecurityMeasuresYouCanTake/Index.rst

   users are logging in only from certain URL's - maybe some secret admin-url you make?)

-- `Change name of the "typo3/" backend directory <#Changing%20the%20defa
-  ult%20%E2%80%9Ctypo3/%E2%80%9D%20directory%7Coutline>`_ (makes it
-  harder to guess the administration URL).

 - Set the TYPO3\_CONF\_VARS[BE][warning\_mode] and
   TYPO3\_CONF\_VARS[BE][warning\_email\_addr] - that will inform you of logins and failed attempts in general.